 At the end of this course, students will be familiar with various economic policies to spur industrial development, competition, innovation and ultimately economic growth.
 Students learn to apply the theoretical knowledge of Micro- and Macroeconomics, Public Finance, International Economics and Industrial Organization on the analysis of real-world cases.
-They will become familiar with the traditional and the current debates and issues in economic policy.
-At the end of the course, students will be able to describe and critically analyse economic policies and their outcomes, identify their intended and adversarial impact, and give suggestions as to develop such concepts.
+They will become familiar with the traditional and the current debates and issues in economic policies and their outcomes, identify their intended and adversarial impact, and give suggestions as to develop such concepts.